Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Evaluation

-Moreover, this method fundamentally assumes that the oracle LLM will generate a document that is adversarial in nature, as explicitly requested in the adversary's prompt to the oracle.
-LLMs may refuse to generate such documents.
-For example, when the asked to generate a blocker document for the target response $\targetres_2$ (refusal to answer for safety reasons) and the following query: \textit{``central idea of poem lines from the deserted village''}, the GPT--4 oracle responded with \textit{``I'm sorry, but I cannot create content that is designed to trigger a specific response that involves the refusal to provide information based on the potential for harm.''} For the query \textit{``why did France decide to aid the United States in its war for independence''} and the same target response, the GPT--4 oracle responded with \textit{``I'm sorry, but I cannot fulfill this request as it does not align with providing accurate historical information or constructive content.''}.
+Moreover, the oracle LLM may refuse to generate documents for an adversarial purpose.
+For example, when asked to generate a blocker for the $\targetres_2$ target (refusal to answer for safety reasons) and the query \textit{``central idea of poem lines from the deserted village''}, GPT--4 responded with \textit{``I'm sorry, but I cannot create content that is designed to trigger a specific response that involves the refusal to provide information based on the potential for harm.''} For the query \textit{``why did France decide to aid the United States in its war for independence''}, GPT--4 responded with \textit{``I'm sorry, but I cannot fulfill this request as it does not align with providing accurate historical information or constructive content.''}.